 We like to eat our poke with rice.
 A lot of people do.
 Because of this, make sure to cube your Ahi in big enough chunks to be able to eat with chopsticks.
 Ours are between 1/2 an inch and 1 inch thick.
 Once it’s cubed, chop up your green onions and then add your condiments.
 While measuring isn’t important here, it is important to note that the majority of your sauce should be the tamari (soy sauce).
 We do 2 parts tamari to 1 part sherry/sesame oil/chili pepper.
 Top with as much sesame seeds as you’d like.
 Gently fold it all together.
 Your Ahi is delicate, do not abuse it.

 As I mentioned above, we eat ours with rice.
-Our vegetable of choice for the evening was baby bok choy which I sauteed in better and garlic salt.
+Our vegetable of choice for the evening was baby bok choy which I sauteed in butter and garlic salt.
 It’s an easy side dish and delicious.
 We had never had boy choy – baby or otherwise – until moving here and I hope we’ll be able to find it when we move because it is so yummy!

 Here’s the recipe in detail: